 - When the Extract Tuning window pops up, tick the Use Subfolders and Extract All boxes as shown below, then click Export:

 - A window will pop up telling you to Browse for Folder.
-Navigate to and select your 6_16 folder (Mod Creating>Sims 4 Studio>6_16), then click OK:
+Navigate to and select your Current Patch XMLs folder (Mod Creating > Current Patch XMLs), then click OK:

 - It will take several minutes, just let it go.
-Once it’s done, your 6_16 folder will pop up and the extracting will be complete.
+Once it’s done, the Export Tuning window will no longer say Extract Tuning in the center.